scenariomartin/EnglishWords/words.md

 yet :but
 burden  ,it is burdened with debt, and a deficit in its pension plan. flag ::indicate
-lateral [ˈlætərəl]
+lateral [ˈlætərəl] ,the lateral action.
-,status quo
+,status quo. 现状
-bathe
+bathe uvn
-threat
+threat n
  thread :linear
          liner  [ˈlaɪnə(r)] 1
          linger ,I didn't linger on it long, I assure you.